dacowpilot/Meet-Pad/README.md

 # Features

-Meet-Pad is a hackpad that has 7 keys for shortcuts, a rotary encoder for volume control, and an OLED display screen for status.
+Meet-Pad is a hackpad that has 7 keys for shortcuts(like mute, camera, record, leave, etc.), a rotary encoder for volume control, and an OLED display screen for things like status.
 Like the name says, it will be used for shortcuts in meetings such as zoom calls and other meeting apps.

 # CAD